 - Preheat frying oil to 350 degrees F.

 - Combine the flour, sugar, lemon zest, baking powder, milk powder, and salt in a large bowl.
-Beat the eggs and add them to the dry ingredients along with the yogurt, lemon juice, and vanilla.
+Beat the eggs and add them to the dry ingredients along with the yogurt, lemon juice, milk, and vanilla.
 Combine the ingredients just until combined.

 - Carefully drop about 2 tablespoons of the fritter batter into the oil and fry until deep golden brown, about 3 minutes.
 Remove the fritters with a slotted spoon and drain the excess oil on paper towels.
 Let cool slightly.
 Repeat with the remaining batter.